Data Risk Management: Framework, Assessment & Strategies

 PhishTool provides email and URL analysis capabilities for security operations teams.
 The platform parses email headers, analyzes URLs, and extracts indicators of compromise from suspected phishing messages.

-The community edition offers free analysis for individual emails.
-The professional version adds automation, integration APIs, and team collaboration features.
+The community edition offers analysis for individual emails.
+The professional version adds automation and integration APIs.

 PhishTool works best for security teams that receive user-reported phishing emails and need to analyze them efficiently.